joey1pelletier/pelletier-limit-break-capstone/README.md

 This progress mark will be the deadline (January 28th) for the following items:

 - Entire Figma UI mock-up of Limit Break will be completed, and ready to be user-tested and critiqued
-- Sufficient knowledge and practice of React.js and Next.js will be gained, that way project development can start smoothly
+- Sufficient knowledge and practice of React.js and Next.js will be gained, that way project development can start smoothly.
+    - https://www.youtube.com/watch?v=x4rFhThSX04 will be the main learning resource.

 ### 50% Project Complete Mark